-(a) Both Assertion and Reason are true and Reason is the correct

-(b) Both Assertion and Reason are true but Reason is not the correct

-- (c) Assertion is false but reason is correct. - (d) Assertion is true but reason is false. - 23.
-Assertion:- Markets have developed for skilled and unskilled laborers in different parts of our country.
+- (a) Both Assertion and Reason are true and Reason is the correct. explanation of Assertion. - (b) Both Assertion and Reason are true but Reason is not the correct explanation of Assertion. - (c) Assertion is false but reason is correct. - (d) Assertion is true but reason is false. - 22.
+Assertion:- French Revolution took place in Europe in 1789.